BlackBuck/BlackBuck/README.md

 # Anil Kumar | @BlackBuck 🦌
+> # How strange is it to be anything at all

 ![Lines of Code](https://img.shields.io/badge/Lines%20of%20Code-780028-blue)
 [![wakatime](https://wakatime.com/badge/user/68e16777-e224-49fb-b7b1-0a90efbc141a.svg)](https://wakatime.com/@68e16777-e224-49fb-b7b1-0a90efbc141a)

 **CS Undergrad @ NIT Kurukshetra (2022–26)**
 Compilers • Domain-Specific Languages • Cryptoanalysis • Cybersecurity

 ---